dandalpiaz/markdown-pages.js/README.md

 </html>
 ```

 Start from a fork of [markdown-pages.js](https://github.com/dandalpiaz/markdown-pages), or, use the CDN link like the snippet above.
 The library will use the `README.md` file for the homepage content.
 Optionally, a `header.md` and `footer.md` file can be created to populate those sections.
-All other pages should be stored in a `pages` directory.
+Other pages can be stored in a `pages` directory.
 For example, a file at `pages/sample-page.md` can be linked to as follows:

 ```markdown
 Check out the [sample page](?page=sample-page)